 Hog Manure and Domestic Wastewater Management Objectives

-Two web addresses were updated on this page on 1/23/15 but have not been changed in the printed version or the PDF, so please check below.
+Two web addresses were updated on this page on 1/23/15, but have not been changed in the PDF, so please check below.

 The objective of this publication is to identify the differences and similarities between managing municipal wastewater and managing the manure from grow-finish pig systems.

 There are two defining differences between domestic wastewater treatment and animal manure systems:

 - Domestic wastewater systems discharge large volumes of treated water directly to surface waters of the state, whereas it is illegal to discharge manure from storage facilities or in runoff from agricultural fields into surface waters of the state.